Hartvi/butler/README.md

 The crux of this project is the `@butler` decorator.
 Simply decorate a function and it saves variables and print outputs as you like.

+### 04/12
+- add `norach.py` - this will upload the processed measurements to the django rest endpoint

 ### 04/04-05
 - make steward
   - done: continuous property class processing